Skip to main content

 RoleData typeUsed for

 The intake sets the plan.
-Transactions reveal reality.
-Ozzie compares them to generate meaningful feedback.
+Transaction parse results reveal reality.
+Your application compares them to provide meaningful feedback.

 Immutability and history